ehu7559/cryptoPalsWriteups/set1guide.md

-Write-up Accompaniment to CryptoPals Challenges
+#Write-up Accompaniment to CryptoPals Challenges
 --------------------------------------------------------------------------------
-Challenge 1: Convert hex to base64
+##Challenge 1: Convert hex to base64

 This challenge is rather simple.
 We are simply converting hex to base64 encoding for this challenge.
 It's not that hard.
 Uses the base64 library because it's an absolutely essential function.

 --------------------------------------------------------------------------------
-Challenge 2: Fixed XOR
+##Challenge 2: Fixed XOR

-Wrote the function hex_xor() which takes two hex-strings and decodes them before performing a bitwise xor of the two buffers with a list comprehension.
+Wrote the function `hex_xor()`, which takes two hex-strings and decodes them before performing a bitwise xor of the two buffers with a list comprehension.
 This is still basic programming.

 --------------------------------------------------------------------------------
-Challenge 3: Single-byte XOR cipher
+##Challenge 3: Single-byte XOR cipher

 The third challenge is the first attack on a cryptosystem, albeit an entirely easy one.
 The approach here brute-forces the 256 keys for each ciphertext and